aspose-total/Aspose.Total-Products/total/en/java/conversion/ppsm-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to WORDML via Java or Online App" h2="On Premise Java API for PowerPoint PPSM to WORDML conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPSM to Word WORDML.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPSM to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to WORDML.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPSM to Word WORDML.
+This process is accomplished in two steps, using two APIs.
+The first step is to use Aspose.Slides for Java, a PowerPoint API for presentations manipulation and management, to convert PPSM to HTML.
+Aspose.Slides for Java is a powerful API that provides a wide range of features for creating, editing, and managing presentations.

+The second step is to use Aspose.Words for Java, a feature-rich Word Processing API, to convert the HTML to WORDML.
+Aspose.Words for Java is a comprehensive API that provides a wide range of features for creating, editing, and managing documents.
+It supports a variety of document formats, including DOC, DOCX, ODT, RTF, HTML, and PDF.

+Aspose.Total for Java is a great solution for automating the batch conversion process of PowerPoint PPSM to Word WORDML.
+It is easy to use and provides a reliable and efficient way to convert documents.
+With Aspose.Total for Java, developers can quickly and easily convert documents from one format to another, saving time and effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}